cropped color_logo_with_background.png

 • - Prior history of unrelated neoplastic disease, and having received systemic therapy for the secondary malignancy within the twelve (12) month period preceding the screening evaluation.

-• - History of, or is reasonably suspected to meet criteria for the diagnosis of a systemic auto-immune/inflammatory disease or other autoimmune disorder with the exception of: Vitiligo.
+• - History of, or is reasonably suspected to meet criteria for the diagnosis of a systemic auto-immune/inflammatory disease or other autoimmune disorder with the exception of: Vitiligo, diabetes, or thyroid dysfunction.

 Trial Details